 Machines are also not as multi-functional as free weights, and the frame of the machine also doesn’t allow for ideal exercise position for all body types.

 Machines are great for teaching beginners good form and helping them to learn what it feels like to lift correctly.
 That’s because they generally ensure good technique.
 They’re also excellent for isolating individual muscles.
 But, unless you’re a beginner or are rehabbing, don’t build your routine around machines.
-Where possible, perform free weight versions of functional strength movements rather than the machine version: free weight squats, for example, are better then Smith machine squats.
+Where possible, perform free weight versions of functional strength movements rather than the machine version: free weight squats, for example, are better than Smith machine squats.
 Use cables and pulleys rather than lat pull down or seated row.

 If you would like some guidance as to which exercises are best for your body, ask us at Personal Best Fitness.